snoopy3476/eth-blockies-rs/README.md

-* Generate a html `img` element of a generated blockies, on wasm target
+* Generate an html `img` element of a generated blockies, on wasm target
 ```rust
 // addr to blockies data_uri,
 // which can be used directly in img elem 'src' or css 'url()'